 The April 25/26 2017 news confirms the funding, site, architects plan have been approved with a preferred contractor appointed and with a strict timetable of construction delivery by the end of 2017.
 Still to be obtained, not yet applied for, are planning approvals for a new access road and other access matters.
 Plans to have this centre had been discussed, amended, discarded, for at least 5 years and many residents became frustrated with the constant delays and changes of site.

 The community centre should have been built years ago.
 It was promised by the councils concerned that it would occur before any substantial construction of new residential buildings.
 Instead, the buildings came first.
 The substantial planning changes and their consequent costs resulted in the latest plans being about 25% reduced in size compared to the original plan.
-If built according to the latest plan it will be on Site 6, Easter Island Place instead of Site 5 as approved/decided in 2012.
+It will now on Site 6, Easter Island Place instead of Site 5 as approved/decided in 2012.
 It will be of modular construction.
 While full funding for the building has been agreed by the Councils it does not include furnishing the place.
-It is believed the project, once completed, will have cost over £1.6 million, with £800,000 from Carillion/SHL, £400,000 from the Eastbourne Borough Council (EBC) and £400,000 from the East Sussex County Council.
+It is believed the project, once completed, will have cost over £1.6 million, with £800,000 pledged from Carillion/SHL (since liquidated in January 2018), £400,000 from the Eastbourne Borough Council (EBC) and £400,000 from the East Sussex County Council.
 Carillion Construction Limited, see https://www.carillionplc.com/about-us/our-leadership/the-board/ was originally Tarmac, developed the marina through a wholly owned subsidiary, Sovereign Harbour Ltd (SHL) and operated it through another company, Sovereign Harbour Marina Ltd. Premier Marinas later bought the development from Carillion (which in January 2018 was being probed by the financial watchdog, see http://www.bbc.co.uk/news/business-42551817, also http://www.bbc.co.uk/news/business-42595874 and http://www.telegraph.co.uk/business/2018/01/10/government-says-drew-contingency-plans-carillions-collapse/.
-If its earlier announced contribution to the community centre has not yet been paid, Carillion's liquidation announced on January 15, 2018 - see http://www.bbc.co.uk/news/business-42687032 - must now be of serious concern to the hopes of the community centre.

 Ownership and management of the complex once complete will be vested in the Eastbourne Borough Council (EBC).
 It was intended it be leased by the Sovereign Harbour Community Association (SHCA) which was set up for that purpose but the SHCA since refused further involvement.
 See SHCA%20Trustees'%20Report%202016.pdf.
 Its website ceased and the group is now dormant.
 The separate entity Sovereign Harbour Residents Association (SHRA), once considered amalgamating with the SHCA but also voted recently not to get involved..
 It has since announced it wants to be kept briefed on the project, possibly with a view to again being involved, The community centre project has always been one of the most-discussed community topics.
 Once completed.
 It could give those local organizations that presently are unable to increase or limit the number of their members because they need space to instruct or teach their members, a bigger place to meet.
 Some such organizations currently meet at local restaurants or the Sovereign Harbour Yacht Club.